-iLearn Math is an online system for math covering grades one through nine, with a complete Algebra 1 course for ninth grade.
+iLearn Math is an online system for math covering grades one through nine, and Algebra 1 for ninth grade.
 This is an adaptive system that continually adjusts to the student’s performance, eliminating lessons if children are able to pass “challenges” before a lesson begins.

 When you sign up, you choose a child’s grade level.
 The first thing the student does is take a placement test that begins testing a grade level below his or her stated level.
-Next the program presents some challenges to fine tune placement further.
+Next, the program presents some challenges to further fine-tune the student's placement.

 Then it selects an appropriate “chapter” in which to begin.
 Still, a Chapter Challenge before each chapter begins says, “Score 85% or higher and you will skip over all of the lessons in this chapter.”
 If the student scores lower than 85%, the student will work through lessons, chapter practice, and tests.